disconnect3d/cstrnfinder/README.md

 For a list of reported or fixed bugs, scroll to the `Reported or fixed bugs` section.

+* There is also a version for binaries made as a [Binary Ninja plugin created by murx-](https://github.com/murx-/cstrnfinder)

 ### TL;DR: I want to run cstrnfinder

 Either grep for strn* functions and use the cstrnfinder.py script: